YoinxLab/marv_movie_maker/README.md

 ## ⚙️ How to Use

-1. Open the app via windows search, shortcut, or alternatively, run the 'start.bat' file from directly within the install directory.
+1. Run the app as admin via the desktop shortcut, or alternatively, run the 'start.bat' file from directly within the install directory.
 2. Click "Update" to load your latest game data.
 3. Choose “Create Highlight Compilation”.
 4. Set your filters and pick an output path, then hit go!